rackspace-cookbooks/mariadb/README.md

 and `mariadb::server` recipes, or can be consumed in other recipes by depending on the MySQL cookbook.

+This cookbook also provides recipes to allow for setup of basic master/slave(s) replication on build.

 This cookbook does its best to follow platform native idioms at all times.
 This means things like logs, pid files, sockets, and service managers work "as expected" by an administrator familiar with a given